Decoherence and Quantum Interference assisted electron trapping in a quantum dot: Model

-where i and f stand for initial and final states respectively.
-The factor of 2 refers to the spin degeneracy.
-The hopping integral in Eq.
-(3) is much smaller than ${{t}_{12}}$ and ${{t}_{45}}$.
-This confirms that we have a weak coupling between the outer QDs and the leads.
+The coupling terms in Eq.
+(3), $V_n$ and $V_p$, are much smaller than ${{t}_{12}}$ and ${{t}_{45}}$.
+This confirms that we have a weak coupling between the outer QDs and the "zero-region".
 Thus a standard formalism appropriate for the description of such a system is the generalized master equation in the Born and Markov approximation \cite{Blum:1996}